Canton, Georgia: History

 During the American Civil War, Canton, which had a population of about 200, was burned between November 1 and 5, 1864, by the Union Army under the command of Maj.
 Gen. William T. Sherman.
 Canton was destroyed by a foraging party of the Ohio 5th Cavalry under the command of Major Thomas T. Heath.
 At the time the Ohio 5th Cavalry was headquartered in Cartersville.
 The written order for destruction was given on October 30, 1864, by Brig.
 General John E. Smith.
 Union troops were ordered to burn the town because of Confederate guerrilla attacks coming from Canton and directed against the Western and Atlantic Railroad near the town of Cassville.
 The railroad was a vital supply line for the Union Army from the captured city of Chattanooga, Tennessee, to newly captured Atlanta.
 The Union troops identified the Canton home of Governor Joseph E. Brown for destruction.
 The same Union party destroyed Cassville, the county seat of neighboring Bartow County, on November 5, 1864, as it has also been a base of guerrilla actions.
 Cassville never rebuilt, but Canton survived to prosper, as it was the county seat.

 Over the years, Canton evolved from unsettled territory to a prosperous mill town known the world over for its "Canton Denim".
 The original county of 1831 now includes 24 counties.
 The city of Canton remains the county seat.
+The Canton Cotton Mills, which produced the denim, closed in 1981.
+Since then, Canton has grown as the suburbs of Atlanta have expanded northward, and is currently experiencing its period of greatest population growth, which nearly tripled between 2000 and 2010.

 Cherokee Poultry, founded by T.B.Bradshaw was built on Univeter Road in 1955; later sold to Central Soya in 1962.
-The Canton Cotton Mills, which produced the famous "Canton Denim", closed in 1981.
-Since then, Canton has grown as the suburbs of Atlanta have expanded northward, and is currently experiencing its period of greatest population growth, which nearly tripled between 2000 and 2010.